laravel/docs/contracts.md

 All of the Laravel contracts live in [their own GitHub repository](https://github.com/illuminate/contracts).
 This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized by other package developers.

+### Contracts Vs. Facades

+Laravel's [facades](/docs/{{version}}/facades) provide a simple way of utilizing Laravel's services without needing to type-hint and resolve contracts out of the service container.
+However, using contracts allows you to define explicit dependencies for your classes.
+For most applications, using a facade is just fine.
+However, if you really need the extra loose coupling that contracts can provide, keep reading!

 <a name="why-contracts"></a>
 ## Why Contracts?